 Exploring power and status through heraldry

-Rashaad Newsome explains in this interview that his first exposure to Wu-Tang Clan came via the Five-Percent Nation, a religious group he was involved in early on.
+Rashaad Newsome explains that his first exposure to Wu-Tang Clan came via the Five-Percent Nation, a religious group he was involved in early on.
 For Newsome, Wu-Tang Clan’s huge membership suggested a way of countering racist, sexist and homophobic aggression simply through strength in numbers.
 The artist also describes how feminism bubbled up in the work via popular images of trans women and black models, as well as the ways that African masks signify both heraldry and a legacy of colonialism.

 What was your first experience of the Wu-Tang Clan’s Music?